richardcornish/django-pygmentify/docs/usage.rst

 Pygments's default behavior strips your customized ``<pre class="...">`` tag and replaces it with a plain ``<pre>`` tag.
 The template tag undoes this behavior and preserves the customized ``<pre class="...">`` tag.

-Consult the `Pygments documentation <http://pygments.org/docs/lexers/>`_ for all language short names.
+See the `Pygments documentation <http://pygments.org/docs/lexers/>`_ for all language short names.
 There's even a `Django <http://pygments.org/docs/lexers/#pygments.lexers.templates.DjangoLexer>`_ template one.

 CSS
 ===